CaCuCkA/LabEightOOP/README.md

 # Flower Store Lab Eight

+## Description

+In this lab we discussed how to connect database with `Docker`, added tables and design Decorator pattern

 ## Task

 - [x] Discuss where implementation of API Layer, Service Layer, Data Access Layer should exist.